Published: August 2017

 This page was reviewed but not written by the grant investigator.
 Duke University staff also reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $49,500 to Duke University to support work on the co-crystallization of Hsp70i and the inhibitor HS-72.
+The Open Philanthropy Project recommended a grant of $49,500 to Duke University to support work on the co-crystallization of Hsp70i and the inhibitor HS-72.
 The work will be led by Dr. Timothy Haystead, Professor of Pharmacology and Cancer Biology at the Duke University School of Medicine.
 Funding from this grant will allow Dr. Haystead to pay a specialized company to determine the molecular structure of the human Hsp70i protein in a complex with HS-72, and to hire a summer intern to support his antiviral and inhibitor work.

 According to our science advisors, determining the molecular structure of Hsp70i may help optimize a class of broad-spectrum antiviral drugs that are active against diseases such as dengue.
 This grant falls within our focus on scientific research.